Revxrsal/desktop-app-blocker-api/README.md

 # Desktop App Blocker API
-DABA is a utility Rust crate for performing cross-platform "app blocking".
+**Desktop App Blocker API** is a utility Rust crate for performing cross-platform "app blocking".
 Useful for productivity applications or productivity software.

 ## Features
 - Support for Windows and macOS